Rapid prototyping

-Application areas
+Applications

 Rapid prototyping is also commonly applied in software engineering to try out new business models and application architectures such as Aerospace, Automotive, Financial Services, Product development, and Healthcare.
 Aerospace design and industrial teams rely on prototyping in order to create new AM methodologies in the industry.
 Using SLA they can quickly make multiple versions of their projects in a few days and begin testing quicker.
 Rapid Prototyping allows designers/developers to provide an accurate idea of how the finished product will turn out before putting too much time and money into the prototype.
 3D printing being used for Rapid Prototyping allows for Industrial 3D printing to take place.
 With this, you could have large-scale moulds to spare parts being pumped out quickly within a short period of time.